tianyixiong1/Constraint-study2/README.md

 # Constraint-study2
-This is study 2 where ask participants to rate 3 actions for each 6 senarios on how probable, moral, and normal to do so.
+This is Study 2, where participants are asked to rate three actions for each of six scenarios on how probable, moral, and normal they are.